philippe86220/Qt-Calculator-with-Docker-on-Debian-13-and-GNOME/README.md

 ## Acknowledgements

+## Acknowledgements

-The English documentation was translated, reviewed, and technically refined with the assistance of ChatGPT by OpenAI.
+The documentation was written, reviewed, and technically refined with the assistance of ChatGPT by OpenAI.
 The final content was checked and approved by the project author.